-The race venue is set in a beautiful location near Zion National Park.
-“Frog Town” begins to take shape on the Friday before the race starts on a high plateau with dramatic views of cliffs and rock outcroppings on all sides.
+The race venue happens to be set in one of the most picturesque areas of the country, a beautiful location near Zion National Park.
+“Frog Town” begins to take shape on Friday before the race starts on a high plateau with dramatic views of cliffs and rock outcroppings on all sides.

-Although there are stories of starting this race with snow and 18 degree temps, this year was more typical, with lows in the 40s and highs around 70.
-Absolutely perfect riding weather.
+Although there are stories of racing through snow and freezing temps or even torrential rain, typically the weather has lows in the 40s and highs around 70.
+Absolutely perfect riding weather for an extended race.

 The long, rolling descent of the Jem Trail is a classic.
 It starts with flowing singletrack that leads to three steep hills of progressively increasing technical difficulty.
 The last of which consists of two tight switchbacks with a few rocks and steep exposure thrown in for good measure.
 From there it’s a big-ring fun-fest with dips and turns of all shapes and sizes.

 Before completing the 12 mile lap there are several more sections that demand respect.
 Most of these are rocky step-ups that, again, get harder as the day (and night) progress.
 Take the wrong line and a flat tire or bent rim can easily sideline you only a mere 5 minutes from the finish line.
 However, navigate smoothly, and you’ll be rolling back into Frog Town to the welcome cheers of spectators and fellow racers.